Port Louis Mauritius Travel Guide

 Moderate difficulty, 1-1.5 hours to summit.
 Offers panoramic views of Port Louis, harbor, and coastline.

-Moderate to challenging, 3-4 hours return.
+From moderate to difficult, 3-4 hours return.
 Provides stunning 360-degree island views.

 Abundant routes of varying difficulty through lush vegetation, good for birdwatching.